SamuelYvon/Oyster/README.md

 I hate writing shell scripts, but I have too.
 However, I love writing Scheme.
-It's 2020 and I should'nthave to suffer this much.
+It's 2020 and I should not have to suffer this much.
 Oyster is a Scheme library that allows one to write Scheme scripts that can call programs found in the path.

 The idea is fairly simple; instead of using a normal `define`, I use `define-shell` which will parse the code and find commands that would be programs.
 For instance,